 I love Bible apps for this very reason!
 You can have the Word of God at your fingertips every place you go when you use a Bible app.
 My favorite is the Olive Tree Bible App, but if you’d like more suggestions or want to know why I love this particular app so much, you can check out more information on Bible apps.
 I also keep a New Testament in my purse and a full Bible in the van door.
 Just in case my phone battery dies, etc. I have a Bible on my nightstand and one on my desk.
 I know that if I keep these Bibles in my sight, I will use them more often.

 Plan your work; work your plan.
 Plan what you love; love what you plan.
 I love God’s Word and because I know without a doubt that God has called me to share it with others, I love to create Bible reading plans.
 Our communities have completed over 20 Bible reading challenges, using a simple Bible reading plan to keep us accountable to God’s Word.
 Looking back at all we’ve soaked in over the months and years is incredible to me!
 But none of that would have happened, none of us would have experienced the kind of heart change that occurs when you’re soaking up God’s Word daily, without having a plan.
 Check out the Bible printables section and look at all the FREE Bible reading plans you can print for your personal use.

 I’d love to hear from you today.
 What tip can you share about intentional Bible reading?

-Also, check out this month’s Bible reading challenge, Pure Joy: Cultivating a Happy Heart, as well as the beautiful new Bible reading plan and journal combination available for purchase!
+Also, check out the January 2018 Bible reading challenge, Pure Joy: Cultivating a Happy Heart, as well as the beautiful new Bible reading plan and journal combination available for purchase!